-No trip to the ‘Territory’ is complete without a visit to the Daly Waters Pub, an important watering hole for explorers and drovers in days gone by and now a great spot for a cold beer, a bit of history and a ‘fair dinkum outback experience’!
-Later in the day you can take a soak in the Mataranka Thermal Pools, a lush oasis fringed by paperbark trees and nearby where we camp overnight.
+No tour of the ‘Territory’ is complete without a visit to the Daly Waters Pub, an important watering hole for explorers, travellers and drovers in days gone by and now a great spot for a cold beer, a bit of history and a ‘fair dinkum outback experience’!
+Later in the day, soak in the Mataranka Thermal Pools, a lush oasis fringed by paperbark trees located near where we camp overnight.

 Day 7 - (Breakfast / Lunch)

-Your guide will wake you early this morning for the short drive to the Nitmiluk (Katherine Gorge) National Park which is owned by the Jawoyn Aboriginal people.
+Wake early and travel to the Nitmiluk (Katherine Gorge) National Park which is owned by the Jawoyn Aboriginal people.
 Ancient sandstone has been carved away by the Katherine River to create a deep and picturesque gorge.
 You may like to take a boat cruise or paddle a canoe (seasonal) through the peaceful water (both optional and additional cost).
 In the afternoon, relax and watch the changing landscape as we travel to cosmopolitan Darwin.
 Overnight dorm or Budget ensuite (Twin/Single) accommodation in Darwin is included.

 Day 8 - (Lunch / Dinner)

-You will be collected from your Darwin accommodation at approximately 6.30am where our Top End adventure begins as we travel to the Mary River Wetlands for our exclusive two hour cruise where the local wallaby population greets us on arrival.
+You will be collected from your Darwin accommodation at approximately 6.30am where our Top End adventure begins as we travel to the Mary River Wetlands for our exclusive two hour cruise.
+Expect the local wallaby population to greet the tour group on arrival!
 This region is home to over 250 bird species and has the highest concentration of saltwater crocodiles in the Southern Hemisphere.
-Search for the mighty crocs who rule this waterway, buffalo, birds and other wildlife away from the masses, just you and your group.
+Search for the mighty crocs who rule this waterway, buffalo, birds and other wildlife.
 Our entrance to Kakadu National Park is at the South Alligator River, a picturesque location for a picnic lunch.
 There’s the opportunity to purchase Aboriginal arts and crafts at the Bowali Visitor Centre before our late afternoon arrival at Ubirr.
 Here you will view a wide range of ancient Aboriginal art which will be interpreted by your guide.
 Learn the story of the Rainbow Serpent and climb the Nadab Lookout for panoramic views over the floodplain and beyond into Arnhem Land.
-As the day draws to a close we head to our private campsite at Cooinda for dinner and our overnight stay.
+As the day draws to a close we travel to our private campsite at Cooinda for dinner and our overnight stay.